saurabh-pingale/chatbot/README.md

 ### Chatbot Interface

 Once configured, your customers will see the chatbot in the bottom-right corner of your Shopify store.
-They can click on it to open the chat interface and start asking questions.
+They can click on it to open the chat interface and begin asking questions.

 ### Customization